thousandbrainsproject/tbp.monty/rfcs/0000_reorganize_repositories.md

 - Should not contain configs for various experiments; the only configs in tbp.monty are those used for our benchmark experiments.

 `monty_lab`
-- This would be archived in its entirety, along with its discontinued / paused research projects like  `high_dim_coincidence_detection` and `grid_cells`.
+- This will still be present to provide access to older projects like `monty_meets_world`.
+Further additions to this repository however are discouraged, unless they are e.g. to add fixes to code.

 New repositories can then be created as needed for future projects that do not belong in `tbp.monty`.
 Two typical examples are below, although a repository need not be a package or contain code for a paper.
 If you are creating a Python package or library, please see the template repositories we have created for this (https://github.com/thousandbrainsproject/tbp.python_package and https://github.com/thousandbrainsproject/tbp.python_library).